hack3rs.ca network-security

 tshark -r phish-tax-season-sample.pcap -Y tls.handshake -T fields -e ip.dst -e tls.handshake.extensions_server_name | head -n 50

-$ why: This workflow helps you reconstruct where the user was sent and what destination names were contacted, even if the HTTP payload later becomes encrypted.
+$ why: This workflow reconstructs where the user was sent and what destination names were contacted — useful even when the HTTP payload later becomes encrypted.

 $ how-to-use-this-block: Run the commands in an authorized lab or your approved environment, then write down what changed after each command.
 The most important learning outcome is not the command itself, but your interpretation of the output and how it supports (or disproves) your investigation hypothesis.